The Vice of Gluttony

 "Don't associate with people who drink too much wine or stuff themselves with food.
 Drunkards and gluttons will be reduced to poverty.
 If all you do is eat and sleep, you will soon be wearing rags.” — Proverbs 23:20-21 (GNT)

 "For many live as enemies of the cross of Christ; I have often told you of them, and now I tell you even with tears.
-Their end is destruction; their god is the belly; and their glory is in their shame; their minds are set on earthly things.” — Philippians 3:18-19 (NRSV-CE)
+Their end is destruction; their god is the belly; and their glory is in their shame; their minds are set on earthly things.” — Philippians 3:18-19 (NRSVue)

 “Do you not know that you are God’s temple and that God’s Spirit dwells in you?
 If anyone destroys God’s temple, God will destroy that person.
-For God’s temple is holy, and you are that temple.” — 1 Corinthians 3:16-17 (NRSV-CE)
+For God’s temple is holy, and you are that temple.” — 1 Corinthians 3:16-17 (NRSVue)

 "Or do you not know that your body is a temple of the Holy Spirit within you, which you have from God, and that you are not your own?
-For you were bought with a price; therefore glorify God in your body.” — 1 Corinthians 6:19-20 (NRSV-CE)
+For you were bought with a price; therefore glorify God in your body.” — 1 Corinthians 6:19-20 (NRSVue)

 "If you have a big appetite, restrain yourself.” — Proverbs 23:2 (GNT)

-“If you have found honey, eat only enough for you, or else...” — Proverbs 25:16 (NRSV-CE)
+“If you have found honey, eat only enough for you, or else...” — Proverbs 25:16 (NRSVue)

-“Like a city breached, without walls, is one who lacks self-control.” — Proverbs 25:28 (NRSV-CE)
+“Like a city breached, without walls, is one who lacks self-control.” — Proverbs 25:28 (NRSVue)

 “...I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.” — 1 Corinthians 9:27 (ESV)